tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Dec 12 2007

-Morgan Medhurst (a 24-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Morgan Medhurst (a 24-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Morgan Medhurst had extensive experience in preaching his views to theists.
 He was not afraid.
 As Morgan Medhurst entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Morgan Medhurst used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 To prove his's point, Morgan Medhurst described an example where he personally witnessed Karma divinely healing someone.
 Morgan Medhurst argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.